PlanterApp/planter_docs/content/en/docs/500_track-seeds/501_how-to-add/index.md

 ---
 title: "How do I add seed packets to my Seed Box?"
-description: "Learn how to add seed packets to your Seed Box"
+description: "Learn how to add seed packet and seed source information to the Seed Box"
 draft: false
 weight: 501
 url: "track-seeds/how-to-add"